harrybaines/DataCamp-ML-Scientist-Track/README.md

 # DataCamp Machine Learning Scientist Track

+A great interactive online course for data science and ML enthusiasts.
+In this repo I've condensed the code covered in the online environment, as well as the notes in the provided slides, into Jupyter notebooks for a handy reference.

+The completed courses so far are:

 - [x] [1.
 Supervised Learning with scikit-learn](./1.%20Supervised%20Learning%20with%20scikit-learn): covers classification, regression, fune-tuning of models and preprocessing and pipelines.
 - [ ] [2.
 Unsupervised Learning in Python](./https://github.com/harrybaines/DataCamp-ML-Scientist-Track/tree/main/2.%20Unsupervised%20Learning%20in%20Python): covers clustering for dataset exploration, visualisation with hierarchical clustering and t-SNE, decorrelating your data and dimension reduction, and discovering interpretable features.